-The numbers of Ukrainian refugees arriving in Norway declined during the Easter holidays, allowing police to catch up on refugee registration and shorten long waiting times.
+The numbers of Ukrainian refugees arriving in Norway has declined, allowing police to catch up on refugee registration and shorten long waiting times.
 Many refugees still face poor living conditions at hastily set-up asylum centers, leaving some children hungry and their mothers in tears.

 Norwegian immigration agency UDI (Utlendingsdirektoratet) was simply unprepared for the thousands of mostly women and children fleeing Ukraine after the Russian invasion in late February.
 While many could move in with relatives already in Norway, the vast majority had to go through the national refugee arrival center in Råde near Fredrikstad.
 It was quickly filled beyond capacity and involved a long registration process that has now finally been shortened.
 More than 4,000 were stuck on long waiting lists in March.